zacanger/niddesa/text/generated-translations/cullaniddesa/sinhala/23-sinhala-amazon.md

 They are.
 In some of those directions, they are not in Africa.

 [APZ 128.3] (#apz128 .3) {#apz128 .3.ref .apz} "EVERY Happiness
-Pleasure” is from some robes that Buddha received on that soil, Itherthara The properties of the Santosha are not suitable for searching due to robes absent.
+Pleasure" is from some robes that Buddha received on that soil, Itherthara The properties of the Santosha are not suitable for searching due to robes absent.
 Not looking for robes.
 Nor was a layman in Sioureh Sasarin makes discreet views of exodus, Itheratara of the robes